locvx1234/Linux-Tutorial/content/cluster-adv.md

         server holly 10.10.10.22:80 check
         server benji 10.10.10.24:80 check

+The HAProxy binds to the Virtual IP address and then forward the client's requests to the HTTP Servers in a Round Robin fashion.
+To avoid conflict binding between the HTTP Server and HAProxy, make sure the HTTP Servers listen only on the IP addresses.
+To achieve this, configure the ``/etc/httpd/conf/httpd.conf`` configuration file, by specifing the IP address:

+    [root@benji ~]# vi /etc/httpd/conf/httpd.conf
+    ...
+    Listen 10.10.10.24:80
+    ...
+    [root@holly ~]# vi /etc/httpd/conf/httpd.conf
+    ...
+    Listen 10.10.10.22:80
+    ...

-Now add the HAProxy as resource to the Cluster.
-Since we wont the Load Balancer running on both the nodes to handle the client's requests, we'll configure it as Systemd daemon.
+Since we need the Load Balancer running on both the nodes to handle the client's requests, add the HAProxy resource to the Cluster as a Systemd daemon.

     [root@benji ~]# pcs resource create haproxy systemd:haproxy \
     > op monitor interval=15s clone